li-lab-mcgill/mixehr/README.md

 # normalize the topics
 reqd_topics = pd.DataFrame(normalize(reqd_topics, norm='l1',axis=1))

-reqd_pat_id = pd.read_csv("path/to/subject_ids/of/inferred/topic/mixtures",header=None) # this information is mainly used to obtain mortality labels from the MIMIC-III ADMISSIONS.csv file --> train-set_y
+# this information is mainly used to obtain mortality labels from the MIMIC-III ADMISSIONS.csv file
+reqd_pat_id = pd.read_csv("path/to/subject_ids/of/inferred/topic/mixtures",header=None)

-# since we wish to do longitudinal EHR code prediction, we need to obtain the topic mixtures for all admissions for each patient.
-In order to do so, we need to merge the topic mixtures (reqd_topics) with the patient_ids (reqd_pat_id) and we need to group the topic mixtures by SUBJECT_ID.
-This can then be split into train_set_x and test_set_x.
-The corresponding labels are split into train_set_y and test_set_y.
+# since we wish to do longitudinal EHR code prediction, we need to obtain the topic mixtures for all admissions
+# for each patient.
+In order to do so, we need to
+# merge the topic mixtures (reqd_topics) with the patient_ids (reqd_pat_id)
+# and we need to group the topic mixtures by SUBJECT_ID.
+# This can then be split into train_set_x and test_set_x.
+# The corresponding labels are split into train_set_y and test_set_y.

 batchsize = 64
 n_batches = int(np.ceil(float(len(train_set_x)) / float(batchsize)))